NQN-Discord/docs/src/guild/settings.md

 The main feature, which allows anyone to use emojis without Nitro.
 If a user is missing 'Use External Emojis' permissions, they are limited to emojis inside your server only, and cannot use server aliases or packs.

-### Replies
+### Message Previews

 NQN allows you to visualise messages sent in other channels, similarly to Discord's own reply feature.
 The main advantage this has is it allows moderators to discuss specific posts in a moderator only context.
 You could also use it to create a highlights channel, or extend the pins list in another channel.

-A user can only post replies from channels they can read, and messages sent in NSFW channels will not be previewed in replies.
+A user can only post message previews from channels they can read, and messages sent in NSFW channels will not be previewed in replies in channels which are not NSFW.
 A message link will be given, however.

 See the [user guide on replies](../users/replies.md).